soniazaryab/windows-server-ad-homelab/README.md

 ## Overview

-This project documents my virtualized Windows Server Active Directory homelab, built to practise enterprise network administration and cybersecurity fundamentals.
+This project documents my virtualized Windows Server Active Directory homelab, built to practice enterprise network administration and cybersecurity fundamentals.

 The lab simulates a small business-style Windows domain environment using Windows Server 2025 Datacenter Evaluation and a Windows 11 client machine.
 The main focus of the project is to understand centralized identity management, domain authentication, Group Policy, file sharing, permissions, and basic account security in an enterprise-style network.